-Most of us think of poodles as high-maintenance homebodies who spend more time at the beauty parlor than in the great outdoors.
-But nothing could be further from the truth!
+A poodle?
+Hard to miss.
+With their sleek physique and curly, often well-groomed hair, many people mistakenly write off these popular dogs as high-maintenance homebodies who spend more time at the beauty parlor than in the great outdoors.
+But nothing could be further from the truth.

 The standard poodle was originally bred for a life splashing through rivers and lakes.
 Webbed paws and a dense waterproof coat make for a strong swimmer.
 The poodle is also eminently trainable, thanks to a high IQ and an eager-to-please personality.

 Though many stylish and fanciful show cuts are available, a do-it-yourselfer with a nice pair of clippers can keep a poodle tidy with practice.
-The poodle show clip is inspired by their water dog history, with puffs of hair to keep joints warm, and shaved areas for a faster drying time.
+Poodles who are show dogs typically sport a show clip inspired by their water dog history, with puffs of hair to keep joints warm in cold water, and shaved areas for faster drying time.

 Corded coats are allowed in the show ring, but take a lot of time and effort to maintain.

-If you are looking to add a poodle to your family, make sure the parents are tested for the most common genetic issues with poodles, including Addison’s disease, and gastric dilatation volvulus (torsion).
+If you’re looking to add a poodle to your family, make sure the parents are tested for the most common genetic health issues with poodles, including Addison’s disease, sebaceous adenitis, progressive retinal atrophy, and gastric dilatation-volvulus (torsion).